cnedelcu/awfulTest_alpha/cssgrid-doc.md

 .header {
     grid-column-start: 1;
     grid-column-end: 3;     <--!
-2 collumns and 3 collumn lines, one separates the first and last -->
+2 columns and 3 column lines, one separates the first and last -->
 }

 --------

 .header {
     grid-column-start: 1; <--! first column line -->